Beginner’s Guide to Playing the Native American Style Flute & More Advanced Techniques

 - Practice little and often — even 5–10 minutes a day builds confidence and builds motor skills.

-- Use your breath to deepen your expression – Practice playing with your breath, expressing your emotions, you can do this by creating vibrato with your breath by moving your diaphragm in and.
+- Use your breath to deepen your expression – Practice playing with your breath, expressing your emotions, you can do this by creating vibrato with your breath by moving your diaphragm in and out.
 Imagine the movement of the wind, the rolling hills by lightening and strengthening the breath, fading in and out.

 New to Red Kite Flutes?
 Here’s Why They’re Loved by Beginners and Experienced Players Alike